edf-hpc/unclebench/docs/source/ubench-campaign.md

 # DESCRIPTION

-*ubench campaign*  execute benchmarks campaigns described in the campaign file.
+*ubench campaign*  executes benchmark campaigns described in the campaign file.
-The execution will create a directory `campaign-$NAME-$DATE` under the directory defined in `UBENCH_RUN_DIR_BENCH` variable.
+The execution will create a directory `campaign-$NAME-$DATE` under the directory defined by `UBENCH_RUN_DIR_BENCH` variable.

 # OPTIONS